caspermeijn/onvifviewer/README.md

 Before this project started, there was no open-source application for viewing ONVIF cameras for Plasma Mobile and Linux desktop.
 Neither is there a simple to use open-source C++ library to communicate with ONVIF cameras.
 The communication with the camera is implemented from scratch (using KDSoap) and modular designed, so that it can be separated into a reusable library at a later stage.

+## Current state

+I stopped development on this project.
+I was fun to create this application, but I don't have a usecase for my camera anymore.
+Therefore I have lost interest in adding new features.

+I also found out that most bugs reported are from cameras that don't comply to the ONVIF specification.
+As I don't have such camera available it is not possible to fix that issue.
+This left multiple issue unsolved.
+This is not motivating me.

+Also I had difficulties releasing this as full free software, because of the non-free license of the ONVIF specification itself.

+Feel free to send in merge request for your own developments.

 ## Flatpak
 On most Linux desktops you can install the application using Flatpak.